microsoft/FluidFramework/packages/dds/tree/src/changeset/README.md

 Abstraction for Changesets (supporting the needs of Rebaser), and an implementation of Delta which can an be applied to Forests.

-Code with is specific to a particular change family or field kind should not be included here.
+Code which is specific to a particular change family or field kind should not be included here.
-Instead it should be places as a feature-library.
+Instead it should be placed in a feature-library.